 According to a study, sugar is more addictive than cocaine, which is perhaps why you cannot stop with just one donut or cupcake.
 As much as you may love sweets and sugary foods, consuming excess sugar is never a good idea when you are pregnant.

-Here Are Few Reasons You Need to Avoid Excess Sugar While You’re Pregnant.
+Reasons to Avoid Excess Sugar While You’re Pregnant

 1. Sugar increases the chances of weight gain during pregnancy.
 If you’ve been a bit overweight before pregnancy, chances are you might gain more weight during pregnancy.
 Some weight gain during pregnancy is normal, but so much so that it borders on obesity is not.
 A diet filled with unhealthy foods and excess sugar will only hasten weight gain and make it difficult to lose the extra kilos post-pregnancy.